DawnDJ/CASA0018_Assignment2/README.md

 ## Results and Observations
 After iterative experiments, the final model (MobileNetV2, 160×160, 50 epochs) achieved 75.0% test accuracy – a 62.5 percentage point improvement over the baseline (Exp1).
-The single most effective change was increasing input resolution, which boosted accuracy far more than switching to a more complex architecture (EfficientNet actually performed worse on test data while consuming 10× more resources).
+The single most effective change was increasing input resolution, which boosted accuracy far more than switching to EfficientNet, a more complex architecture.

 The experiments revealed two unexpected findings.
 First, EfficientNet‑B0, despite its state‑of‑the‑art reputation, was impractical for this task: 56.3% test accuracy, 60‑second inference time, and 1.3 MB RAM.
 Second, the ‘Unknown’ class (cropped environmental patches) worked surprisingly well, achieving 87.5% test accuracy without confusing Adders – validating our cropping strategy.